pebble-hacks/cordova-plugin-pebblekit/README.md

 ```

 Returning `true` indicates that there IS a corresponding method for the passed
+in `action` (i.e., there is no magic happening here, you manually map the
-in `action`.
-Returning false will indiciate to the user that there is no
+passed in `action` string to java methods yourself).
+Returning false will
+indiciate to the user that there is no functionality corresponding to the
-functionality corresponding to the passed in `action`.
+passed in `action`.

-The arguments correspond to what is passed into `exec()` on the js side.
+The `args` argument is a JSONArray, holding the arguments passed into the
+`exec` function on the js side

 The `CallbackContext` object is used for communicating back to the JS side of
 the plugin.